Puzzle 31: GPU Occupancy Optimization

 The Occupancy Mystery:

-1. Why do all three kernels achieve similar occupancy (~64-66% results may vary depending on gpu architecture) despite dramatically different resource usage?
+1. Why do all three kernels land in a similar occupancy band (the exact figures vary by GPU architecture) despite dramatically different resource usage?

 3. What does this reveal about the relationship between theoretical occupancy calculations and real-world GPU behavior?